Many businesses struggle when trying to understand how to create a Power BI dashboard.

 Make your dashboard interactive by adding slicers, filters, and drill-through options.
 These features make a report more engaging for your stakeholders, allowing them to dynamically explore the data and focus on specific aspects of interest.

 Are you looking to create Power BI dashboards and need help getting your data right?
-Sign up for a demo with Mammoth’s data experts to learn how an automated data preparation process helps brands like Starbucks, Arla, Campari, and many more.
+Get Started to learn how an automated data preparation process helps you streamline your team’s work and get rid of repetitive data transformation tasks.